progval/irctest/CONTRIBUTING.md

 Tests for **pending/draft specifications are welcome**.

-Note that irctest also welcomes implementation-specific tests for functional testing; for now only Oragono.
+Note that irctest also welcomes implementation-specific tests for functional testing; for now only Ergo.
 This does not relax the requirement on documentating tests.